Bristol Fighter (automobile): Fighter T

 In 2006, Bristol announced the Fighter T, a turbocharged version of the Fighter.
-This was planned to have a modified version of the Chrysler V10 producing 1012 bhp and 1036 lbft of torque at 4,500 rpm.
-This also would have made it the first turbocharged petrol-powered V10 production car.
+This was planned to have a modified version of the Chrysler V10 producing 1050 bhp and 1036 lbft of torque at 4,500 rpm.
+This also would have made it the first turbocharged, petrol-powered V10 production car.
 The Fighter T was designed to have an improved drag coefficient of 0.27.
-Bristol claimed that the car would be capable of more than 270 mi/h; however it would have been electronically limited to a "more than adequate" 225 mi/h.
+Bristol claimed that the car would be capable of more than 270 mph; however it would have been electronically limited to a "more than adequate" 225 mph.
+In the end, no Bristol Fighter T's were ever produced.